 Nothing draws people together like food, whether it’s the preparation or sitting down to taste local delicacies, barriers are broken down and conversation flows.
-We asked our Southeast Asia specialists to choose some of their favourite culinary experiences from this part of the world.
+We asked our Southeast Asia specialists to choose some of their favorite culinary experiences from this part of the world.

 Dine by design at the Anantara Golden Triangle, Thailand